MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 - Stress testing
 - Integrating new code

 The Address Sanitizer is a compiler and runtime [introduced by Google](https://www.usenix.org/conference/atc12/technical-sessions/presentation/serebryany).
 Compiling with `cl -fsanitize=addres` is a powerful alternative to both [/RTC](..\..\build\reference\rtc-run-time-error-checks.md), and [/analyze](../..\code-quality/code-analysis-for-c-cpp-overview.md).
-It provides run-time bug-finding technologies which leverage your existing build systems and existing test assets.
+It provides run-time bug-finding technologies which directly leverage your existing build systems and existing test assets.

  Projects can enable the Address Sanitizer with a project setting, or a single additional compiler switch: **-fanitize=address**.
 The new flag is compatible with all levels of optimization but it is not compatible with three compilation modes: [edit-and-continue](), [incremental linking](..\..\build\reference\incremental-link-incrementally.md), and [/RTC](..\..\build\reference\rtc-run-time-error-checks.md).
 Apart from those three modes, all other configurations are supported when targeting x86 and x64.